andreili/RISC-V-core/readme.md

 # RISC-V core
-This is my hobby project for deeper study of Verolog and CPU architecture
+This is my hobby project for deeper study of SystemVerilog and CPU architecture

 # Overviev
 Core supported two modes - staged and pipelined.
 On staged mode, one instruction executed on 5 ticks of main clock.
 This behavior controlled by defines on defines.vh (MODE_STAGED).